gardehal/argumentor/README.md

 The following list of examples explains some expected outcomes, or could be used to test Argumentor.
 Note: These are based on [ExampleAdvanced.py](./ExampleAdvanced.py).

+    # Note, depending on CLI, these results may vary when comparing string version as below, or as input into CLI
     inputA = "-dim 1 2 3" # Valid
-    inputB = "-d a b c" # Invalid, a b c cannot be cast to ints unless you create a custom cast function inputC = "-d width:4 d:5 h:6" # Valid inputD = "-d w:7 8 d:9" # Valid, note the order: width, unnamed arg which will be resolved to height because width and depth are named with an alias, depth inputE = "-d w:10 11 12" # Valid
-    # WIP(14') inputF = "-d w:13 d:'-14' h:-15" # Invalid, validateInt function does not allow negative values, note also arguments starting with the command prefix (default "-") must be put in quotation marks (anything CLI and Python accepts) or with a named alias e.g. h:-15
-    # WIP(double ::) inputG = "-d w:16 d:':17' h::18" # Invalid, the default int casting will fail, note also arguments starting with the command prefix (default "-") must be put in quotation marks (anything CLI and Python accepts)
-    inputH = "-test 1 2 3" # Invalid, and will not be returned from .validate()
+    inputB = "-d a b c" # Invalid, a b c cannot be cast to ints unless you create a custom cast function inputC = "-d width:4 d:5 h:6" # Valid inputD = "-d w:7 8 d:9" # Valid, note the order: width, unnamed arg which will be resolved to height because width and depth are named with an alias, depth inputE = "-d w:10 11 12" # Valid inputF = "-d w:13 d:'-14' h:-15" # Invalid, validateInt function does not allow negative values, note also arguments starting with the command prefix (default "-") must be a named alias e.g. h:-15, quotation marks may resolve to string and therefore read as a new command inputG = "-d w:16 d:':17' h::18" # Invalid, the default int casting will fail, arguments with colon ":" must be a named alias or in quotation marks inputH = "-test 1 2 3" # Invalid, and will not be returned from .validate()

     # Input as string